Gspr-bit/mariadb-java-client/README.md

 You can watch images saved in blobs, to do so, select the blob and then go to view image, the image should be displayed.

 Please feel free to fork this.

+## How to edit

+This is a netbeans project so you can edit it easily there, just add the `mysql-connector-java-5.1.13-bin.jar` library.